 Not all creators of food and drink films are necessarily the professionals, who work in the movies industry or on television.
 This is just a hobby for the majority of contestants.
 However, this does not mean that their films are worse.
 The original story that is told in the film plays a far more important role than its budget or the awards of its creator.
 You can make a good film even if you do not have a large budget, stellar cast and a large production team.
 You hold the keys to the kingdom.
 Go ahead!

-All officially selecte9d films will be shown on the big screen during the solemn final ceremony on November 19 – 22, 2019 in Moscow, Russia, and will be able to struggle for the main prize and the title of the “Best Food & Drink Film”.
+All officially selecte9d films will be shown on the big screen during the solemn final ceremony on October 14 – 15, 2023 in Limassol, Cyprus, and will be able to struggle for the main prize and the title of the “Best Food & Drink Film”.
 As well as for the prizes in the standalone nominations.

 Awards & prizes